ayushgarg21/FYP-ML-MODELS/README.md

   A machine learning model that predicts spectral data directly from RGB values

 ⚠ Note: These are not the final or best-performing models, as the main results are currently under embargo pending publication.
+These codes are for google colab use, but can be updated for other uses.